-SEA ADVENTURER: Built in 1972 in Yugoslavia as a passenger ship for the Russians, the SEA ADVENTURER was upgraded to its present standards twice and has a 1A ice classification.
+OCEAN ADVENTURER (formerly SEA ADVENTURER): Built in 1972 in Yugoslavia as a passenger ship for the Russians, the OCEAN ADVENTURER was renamed and upgraded to its latest standards in 2017 and has a 1A ice classification.
 In the summer, she cruises Greenland and Inuit Canada, Spitsbergen and nearby Franz Josef Land archipelago, occasionally including the North of Norway.
 Voyages include Zodiac cruising, hiking and snowshoeing, and for a fee, kayaking and overnight camping ashore.
-In winter, the SEA ADVENTURER cruises Antarctica, including below the circle, the Falklands and South Georgia.
+In winter, the OCEAN ADVENTURER cruises Antarctica, including below the circle, the Falklands and South Georgia.
 Most trips offer kayaking and some camping, both optional extras.
-117 passengers occupy moderate-size outside windowed or portholed cabins with private facilities.
+128 passengers occupy moderate-size outside windowed or portholed cabins with private facilities, plus in the latest refit, six new twins and three suites.
 Most are twins, and six are triples.
 Eight cabins on Upper Deck face an enclosed side promenade, and with the deck’s lights kept on at night, shades need to be drawn.
 All cabins have TV and DVD player.
-There is no elevator between the six decks.
+There is NO elevator between the six decks.
 For a small ship three lounges are unusual.
 The main forward lounge with moderately good views is used for presentations, and on the same deck port side, the Clipper Club is a second quiet place to read and relax.
 The most attractive library with comfy seating is on the deck above.
 The dining room is all the way aft with the best tables for viewing at the stern.
 The food caters to the widely diverse nationalities.
 A small exercise room is located down on Main Deck.

 OCEAN DIAMOND: Built in 1974 as a freighter, she was rebuilt into a very popular cruise ship in the mid-1980s and now carries 189 passengers on a winter Antarctica program, that on the longer trips, include the Falkands and South Georgia.
 The ship offers kayaking on all itineraries and camping on many as an optional extra.
 All cabins are outside, most of a good moderate size with either windows or portholes and TV and DVD.
 Singles have one double bed, twins either two beds or one double, and a few are fitted with an upper berth.
 Public rooms tend to be aft with the exception of the forward observation lounge.
 The Upper Deck lounge is used for presentations and an aft facing bar is below.
 The main restaurant is on the lowest passenger deck and a special intimate dinner restaurant is just above.
 The food is of a high standard.
 An elevator serves all passenger decks.
 Additional amenities are a gym, massage and wellness program.
 The ship offers complimentary Zodiac cruises, snowshoeing and hiking, and for a fee, kayaking, cross-country skiing and mountaineering.